Skip to main content

 How do you prevent a heat stroke?
 Below are some helpful tips on how to stay safe during heat waves.

 2. Turn on the fan.
 Fans may be a good alternative for those who do not have air conditioning units in their home but want to stay cool.
-Combining airflow with cool water and cold compresses can make up for the lack of air conditioning, and augment the body's ability to stay cool during extreme heat.
+Combining airflow with cool water and cold compresses can make up for the lack of air conditioning and augment the body's ability to stay cool during extreme heat.

 5. Cool water.
 Cool water is a necessity if your body temperature rises and you don't have air conditioning.
 Take a cool shower and take advantage of evaporative cooling by wetting a cloth and holding it against your wrist, neck, and other areas with lots of blood flow.

 6. Look out for symptoms.
 Some of the symptoms of heat exhaustion include heavy sweating, goosebumps, headache, muscle cramps, nausea, and dizziness.
 Some of the symptoms of heat stroke include dry skin, convulsions, headaches, disorientation, or chills.
+If you find yourself experiencing any of these symptoms stop all physical activity immediately.

 Additionally, remember that heat strokes and heat exhaustion can hit anybody — not just the elderly.
 It's probably impossible to avoid heat strokes entirely in all situations, particularly during periods of extreme heat.
 If someone is displaying symptoms that amount to an emergency, call 911 to seek medical help.